 Nevertheless the descent property does not guarantee convergence to a stationary point.

 A detailed account of the convergence properties of the EM algorithm in a general setting has been given by \cite{wu}.
-Under mild regularity conditions including differentiability and continuity, convergence to stationary points is proven for the EM-algorithm.
+Under mild regularity conditions including differentiability and continuity, convergence to stationary points is proven for the EM algorithm.

-For the EM-algorithm described in Section~\ref{subsec:emalg} which optimizes a non-differentiable function we have the following result: \begin{prop} Every cluster point $(\bar{\mu},\bar{K})$, with $\bar{K}\succ0$, of the sequence $\{(\mu^{(m)},K^{(m)});m = 0,1,2,\ldots\}$, generated by the EM-algorithm, is a stationary point of the criterion function in (\ref{eq:plik2}). \end{prop} A proof is given in the Appendix.
+For the EM algorithm described in Section~\ref{subsec:emalg} which optimizes a non-differentiable function we have the following result: \begin{proposition} Every limit point $(\bar{\mu},\bar{K})$, with $\bar{K}\succ0$, of the sequence $\{(\mu^{(m)},K^{(m)});m = 0,1,2,\ldots\}$, generated by the EM algorithm, is a stationary point of the criterion function in (\ref{eq:plik2}). \end{proposition} A proof is given in the Appendix.